ttelcl/fldvault/FldVault.KeyServer/KeyServer-Protocol.md

 | `KSM.ServerDiagnosticsCode` |  | Trigger server diagnostics.
 The diagnostics are logged by the server, not returned |
 |  | `MC.OkNoContent` | The (empty) response. |

+(*) _These are messages that were introduced after the initial release.
+Older servers may reject these!_